Daniel Rubenstein, violin

 Clément Holvoet, viola

 Catherine Lebrun, cello

-Besides famous works of the repertoire, the Ensemble Mendelssohn also performs works rarely played.
-An Important part of the Ensemble Mendelssohn activities is the development of the repertoire for quintets and sextets among nowadays composers, leading to regular collaboration with renown composers or composers of the new generation, in order to promote these forms of chamber music in today's music.
+An Important part of the Ensemble Mendelssohn activities is also the development of the repertoire for quintets and sextets with renown composers or composers of the new generation, in order to promote these forms of chamber music in today's music.

-In recent years, the Ensemble Mendelssohn performed in Japan in venues such as Kobe Uhara Hall, Nara Akishino Ongakudo Hall, Tokyo Nippori Sunny Hall, Yokohama Lilis Hall, in Turkey in Istanbul Kadıköy Süreyya Series and Albert Long Hall, Izmir Adnan Saygun, in Cyprus, as well as the Festival de l'Eté Mosan, Festival Mozart, Festival Loop, Festival Musicorum, Concerts de Midi de Liège, Théâtre Royal de Liège, Festival Musical en Savoie etc.
+In recent years, the Ensemble Mendelssohn has been touring in Japan, performing in venues such as Kobe Uhara Hall, Nara Akishino Ongakudo Hall, Tokyo Nippori Sunny Hall, Yokohama Lilis Hall, as well as in Turkey in Istanbul Kadıköy Süreyya Series and Albert Long Hall, Izmir Adnan Saygun, in Cyprus, in France, as well as the Festival de l'Eté Mosan, Festival Mozart, Festival Loop, Festival Musicorum, Concerts de Midi de Liège, Théâtre Royal de Liège, Palais des Beaux-Arts de Charleroi, Festival Musical en Savoie etc.

 Upcoming projects includes bringing out an unknown aspect of the repertoire for string quintets 2 violas by Beethoven, including a complete cycle of period transcriptions for the 250th anniversary of his birth.
 Another project around the concept of the memory will see the creation of several new works for piano quintets, performance scheduled in 2021-22.